Farama-Foundation/PettingZoo/docs/api.md

 `agents`, `num_agents`, `observation_spaces`, and `action_spaces` attributes are available and are as described above in the main API description.

 `step(actions)`: receives a dictionary of actions keyed by the agent name.
 Returns observations dictionary, reward dictionary, done dictionary, info dictionary, where each dictionary is keyed by the agent.
-Note that agents which have already been terminated previously will not have an entry in these dictionaries.

 `reset()`: resets the environment, returns a dictionary of observations (keyed by the agent name)